SPRING-KLEIN SPORTS ASSOCIATION

 Additional details of the various programs and classifications are available on the SKSA Youth Baseball Home Page.

 If you are new to the area, or just to SKSA you may want to look a the Getting Started page to help you understand the basics.
-It answers most common questions about the league programs and how to do thing like volunteer to manage or coach a team, or even join or start-up a pre-formed team.
+It answers most common questions about the league programs and how to volunteer to manage or coach a team, or even join or start-up a pre-formed team.

 Looking to join a Select class team or post information on tryouts?
 Check out the SKSA Select Team Forum.